 Travel with kids needn’t be a hassle and it can be one of the best experiences you have as a family.

-The key ingredients to a smooth trip when traveling with kids are to pay attention to their needs, and finding the right balance between plenty of rest time whilst also having lots of activities for them to do along the way.
+The key ingredients to a smooth trip when traveling with kids are to pay attention to their needs, and find the right balance between rest time and activities..

 Bored and overtired children become cranky and frustrated kids in a hurry.

-Whilst our style of travel has evolved throughout the years from being solo travelers, to a couple, and now a family of four, there are some core travel habits that have served us well, and we continue to follow them to this day.
+Whilst our style of travel has evolved throughout the years from being solo travelers, to a couple, and now a family travel, there are some core travel habits that have served us well, and we continue to follow them to this day.